How to use this Learning Station

-- Clean a fingertip with an alcohol swab and allow the finger to dry.
+- Clean the patient’s fingertip with an alcohol swab and allow the finger to dry.

-- Remove a test trip from the foil cover.
+- Remove a test strip from the foil cover.

 - Collect the next drop of blood into the EDTA tube.
 Either side of the tube can be used to collect blood.
 Fill the tube from the tip to the first black circle (i.e. 50 μl blood).
 Avoid the collection of air bubbles.